Visual Arts Faculty

 About

-Szetela began teaching at Princeton in Fall 2017.
-He also has taught at New York University Shanghai, Harvard University, School of Visual Arts (SVA), and the Monterrey Institute of Technology in Querétaro, Mexico.
-He has an MPS from the Interactive Telecommunications Program at New York University and a BA in Visual & Environmental Studies from Harvard University.
+Szetela also has taught at Harvard University, School of Visual Arts, NYU (in New York and Shanghai), and Tec de Monterrey (in Querétaro, Mexico).
+He holds an MPS from the Interactive Telecommunications Program at NYU and a BA in Visual & Environmental Studies from Harvard University.
 He currently lives in Brooklyn, New York.

 News + Events